 MaP Award

 Every year the MaP Doctoral School awards a prize for the most promising doctoral thesis of ETH Zurich in the field of Materials and Processes.
-The Award Committee has again nominated four finalists for the MaP Award 2024.
+Read about the four finalists nominated for the award!

 The oral presentation accounts for 20% of the final verdict of a jury of experts from academia and industry.
 All finalists will receive an award.
 The winner of the MaP Award will additionally receive CHF 3000 as prize money.